Quick Summary: Does Radiotherapy Cause Hair Loss?

 Other side effects of radiotherapy depend on the part of the body being treated, the dose of radiation, and the duration of the treatment.
 Common side effects include:

-• Skin Reactions: Skin in the treated area may become red, irritated, or dry.
-These reactions are similar to sunburn, and can range from mild to severe.
+- Skin Reactions: The treated area may become red, irritated, or dry.
+These reactions are similar to sunburn and can range from mild to severe.

-• Gastrointestinal Issues: Radiotherapy to the abdomen or pelvis can cause nausea, vomiting, diarrhea, and other digestive problems.
+- Gastrointestinal Issues: Radiotherapy to the abdomen or pelvis can cause nausea, vomiting, diarrhoea, and other digestive problems.

-• Long-Term Effects: In some cases, radiotherapy can lead to long-term side effects, such as fibrosis or organ damage3.
+- Long-Term Effects: In some cases, radiotherapy can lead to long-term side effects, such as fibrosis or organ damage.

 Managing Hair Loss During Radiotherapy

-• Scalp Cooling: Scalp cooling, or cryotherapy, involves cooling the scalp before, during, and after radiotherapy sessions to reduce blood flow to the scalp.
-This can help minimize hair loss by dampening the amount of radiation that reaches the hair follicles.
-However, its effectiveness is more established in chemotherapy than in radiotherapy7.
+- Scalp Cooling: Scalp cooling, or cryotherapy, involves cooling the scalp before, during, and after radiotherapy sessions to reduce blood flow to the scalp.
+This can help minimise hair loss by dampening the amount of radiation that reaches the hair follicles.
+However, its effectiveness is more established in chemotherapy than in radiotherapy.

-• Topical Treatments: Topical treatments like minoxidil (Regaine) may help stimulate hair regrowth after radiotherapy.
-While primarily used for androgenetic alopecia, some studies suggest it can be beneficial for promoting hair regrowth following radiation-induced hair loss8.
+- Topical Treatments: Topical treatments like minoxidil (Regaine) may help stimulate hair regrowth after radiotherapy.
+While primarily used for androgenetic alopecia, some studies suggest it can be beneficial for promoting hair regrowth following radiation-induced hair loss.

-• Gentle Hair Care: Adopting a gentle hair care routine can help minimize hair breakage and loss during treatment.
-This includes using mild shampoos, avoiding harsh chemical treatments, and minimizing the use of heat styling tools.
+- Gentle Hair Care: Adopting a gentle hair care routine can help minimise hair breakage and loss during treatment.
+This includes using mild shampoos, avoiding harsh chemical treatments, and minimising the use of heat styling tools.

-• Nutritional Support: Maintaining a balanced diet rich in vitamins and minerals that support hair health can be beneficial.
-Nutrients like biotin, vitamin E, and omega-3 fatty acids are known to promote healthy hair growth9.
+- Nutritional Support: Maintaining a balanced diet rich in vitamins and minerals that support hair health can be beneficial.
+Nutrients like biotin, vitamin E, and omega-3 fatty acids are known to promote healthy hair growth.

 Hair Transplants as a Solution for Radiotherapy-Induced Alopecia

-While hair often regrows after treatment, it can sometimes be patchy, or have a different texture or color.
+While hair often regrows after treatment, it can sometimes be patchy or have a different texture or colour.

-The extent and speed of hair regrowth depends on the amount and duration of radiotherapy received.
-In cases where hair loss is permanent, patients may consider hair transplant surgery as a viable solution.
-Hair transplants involve relocating healthy hair follicles from one part of the scalp, also known as the donor area, to the area affected by radiotherapy10.
+The extent and speed of hair regrowth depend on the amount and duration of radiotherapy received.
+In cases of permanent hair loss, patients may consider hair transplant surgery as a viable solution.
+Hair transplants involve relocating healthy hair follicles from one part of the scalp, also known as the donor area, to the area affected by radiotherapy.
 This procedure can effectively restore hair growth and improve appearance and self-confidence.

-For men, the area of hair loss can also include beard growth, depending on the radiation beam’s position and the dosage.
-This loss could be permanent if the treatment area includes the facial hair region.
-For those interested in beard transplant surgery, check out our blog post here.
+For men, the area of hair loss can also include beard growth, depending on the position of the radiation beam and the dose.
+This loss could be permanent if the treatment area consists of the facial hair region.

 At The Treatment Rooms, we are happy to advise on what areas can be addressed and how to go about it.
-It’s essential to consult with a specialist to determine the suitability of a hair transplant, as factors like the extent of radiation damage and overall health condition can influence the success of the procedure.
+It’s essential to consult a specialist to determine whether a hair transplant is suitable, as factors such as the extent of radiation damage and overall health can influence the procedure’s success.

 If you are cancer-free and concerned about scarring, please feel free to reach out to our friendly team.
 We’re here to help you explore your options and address any concerns you may have.